An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: Background and Related Work

 DL methods are being increasingly leveraged in the natural sciences to enable data driven discoveries~\citep{lecun_deep_2015, duede_oil_2024, angermueller_deep_2016, ramsundar_deep_2019, mater_deep_2019, tanaka_deep_2021, bergen_machine_2019}.
 To facilitate the democratization of these techniques, current recommendations favor the refinement of existing PTMs on domain specific data over the costly development of bespoke models for individual projects~\citep{lee_ten_2022}.
 In practice, deep learning methods have been leveraged to assist in molecular protein design~\citep{zambaldi_novo_2024, krishna_generalized_2024, jumper_highly_2021}, understanding chemical reactions~\citep{schwaller_extraction_2021, zhang_large_2025}, and modeling seismic events~\citep{wang_deep_2025, mousavi_deep-learning_2022}.
 However, to our knowledge, little work has evaluated how PTMs are being integrated into scientific processes.

 Our work contributes to the formalization of PTM reuse within the natural sciences by empirically evaluating established PTM reuse patterns and their impact on the scientific process.
-By mapping how PTMs are integrated into this process, we provide a framework for assessing their impact on discovery, ultimately informing the development of more robust and reproducible software ecosystems.
-Our work extends existing software engineering foundations by characterizing how scientists employ conceptual, adaptation, and deployment PTM reuse patterns within specific research stages, identifying both prevalent practices and underused opportunities for future integration.
+By mapping how PTMs are integrated into this process, we provide a framework for assessing their impact on discovery, ultimately informing the development of more robust and reproducible software ecosystems for scientific inquiry.
+Our work extends existing software engineering foundations by characterizing how scientists employ conceptual, adaptation, and deployment PTM reuse patterns within specific scientific stages, identifying both prevalent practices and underused opportunities for future integration.

-\myparagraph{Agentic Reuse in Science} We do recognize an emerging \textit{agentic} reuse pattern that augments the scientific process by automating complex tasks including parsing academic literature, generating hypotheses, conducting experiments, and synthesizing reports~\citep{gottweis_towards_2025, lu_ai_2024, hong_metagpt_2023, yang_auto-gpt_2023}.
-The agentic reuse pattern redefines scientific inquiry through deep human-AI collaboration and is increasingly central to the operations of autonomous laboratories~\citep{abolhasani_rise_2023, emerald_cloud_lab_inc_emerald_2025, jin_autonomous_2022}.
-However, we explicitly exclude agentic reuse from this study to focus on the modular integration of PTMs as tools for discrete scientific tasks as this pattern is still nascent.
+We acknowledge an emerging PTM reuse pattern, in which pre-trained language models are wrapped with interfaces and memory to form \textit{agentic reuse}.
+This approach augments the scientific process by automating complex tasks including parsing academic literature, generating hypotheses, conducting experiments, and synthesizing reports~\citep{lu_ai_2024, hong_metagpt_2023, yang_auto-gpt_2023}.
+Given the rapid advances of agentic technology, we defer a discussion of agentic reuse to the Discussion.